Coronavirus: Worldwide death toll passes 258,000

 Only limited attendance will be allowed initially, and visitors will need to book tickets and make reservations in advance.
 Social distancing will be maintained in lines for amenities, in restaurants, on rides and other facilities, and sanitisation and disinfection will be boosted, the company said in a news release.

-With warmer weather and new virus cases and deaths falling to near-zero, China has been steadily reopening parks, museums and tourist sites such as the Great Wall of China and the Forbidden City. - Reuters, PA
+With warmer weather and new virus cases and deaths falling to near-zero, China has been steadily reopening parks, museums and tourist sites such as the Great Wall of China and the Forbidden City. - Reuters, PA, Bloomberg